-Form teachers, who have both regular contact with, and an academic and behavioural overview of the students in their form, are very important in pastoral care, and they are assisted by the Key Stage Coordinators and Secondary SLT.
-The school's Life Skills programme is a very important part of pastoral care.
+Form teachers, who have both regular contact with, and an academic and behavioural overview of the students in their form, are very important in pastoral care, and they are assisted by the Head of Year and Secondary SLT.
+The school's Wellbeing programme is a very important part of pastoral care.